sclorg/django-ex/roadmap.md

 transformation step on user values.
 (Note that the field mapping drawn from the PDFs is not represented internally here; that effort is solely to cross-map re-used fields on the forms).

-## Authentication

-Currently authentication is pure Django authentication; there is no registration mechanism; users may be created and logged in via the admin app (which will be disabled for production).

-The current plan is for BCEID to be used.
-This will require middleware that authenticates/provisions users based on a trusted header provided by Siteminder, according to BCEID's integration in the pathfinder environment.